fxboxed/eugo/content/europe/adventure/surfing/_index.md

 Penzance, located in Cornwall, is a charming town that offers a unique surfing experience.
 It's not as well-known as some of the other Cornish surf spots, but that's part of its appeal.
 You'll find fewer crowds and a more relaxed atmosphere here.
 Plus, the scenery is stunning, with views of Mount's Bay and the Lizard Peninsula.

 While Penzance itself doesn't have a beach with consistent, powerful waves, it serves as a great base for exploring nearby surf spots.
-You can easily drive to Sennen Cove, which is known as the mainland UK’s most westerly beach, a wild and magical place, pummelled by swell all year and with a setup that’s perfect for all types of surfers. [holiday cottages in Cornwall](https://www.carvemag.com/family-friendly-surf-destinations-2025/) are a great option for families.
+You can easily drive to Sennen Cove, which is known as the mainland UK’s most westerly beach, a wild and magical place, pummelled by swell all year and with a setup that’s perfect for all types of surfers.
+Holidays cottages in Cornwall are a great option for families.

 > Penzance is more than just a surf destination; it's a place where you can immerse yourself in Cornish culture, enjoy delicious seafood, and explore the beautiful coastline.
 It's a great option if you're looking for a surf trip with a bit more to offer than just waves.